UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 The [RStudio version that you have downloaded](https://quarto.org/docs/tools/rstudio.html) is already equipped with the last version of Quarto.
 You can check this by opening a new document in `File -> New File -> Quarto Document`.

 Quarto can be used outside RStudio as well, this is why we are going to install Quarto CLI.
-Please, download the [last version of Quarto CLI](https://quarto.org/docs/get-started/) for MacOs.
+Please, download the [last version of Quarto CLI](https://quarto.org/docs/get-started/) for MacOS.

 After the installation finishes, close all the terminals you may have open.
 Then, open a new one and try running this command: